ChapelR/custom-macros-for-sugarcube-2/readme.md

 * cycle: the name of an existing cycle, passed as a quoted string.

 **Explanation**:
 The `cycleSinceLast()` function returns the number of turns that have passed since the last time the indicated cycle changed.
+Suspended cycles return -1.

 **Examples**:
 ```javascript